 - optical activity

-Dr. Beatriz Martín-García received her Ph.D. in Chemical Physics (Cum Laude) from University of Salamanca (Spain) in 2013.
-Then, she joined Istituto Italiano di Tecnologia (Italy) under the Graphene Flagship project working during almost 6 years on the modulation of optoelectronic properties of different materials (nanocrystals, 2D materials and hybrid metal-halide perovskites) by chemical-design and surface-functionalization strategies for their integration in solar cells, photodetectors and memories.
-She is currently an Ikerbasque researcher and Ramón y Cajal fellow at CIC nanoGUNE BRTA, leading a research line developing tailor-made low-dimensional materials and studying them by Raman and photoluminescence spectroscopy techniques to drive the selection of desired properties for their integration in optoelectronic and spintronic devices.
+Dr. Beatriz Martín-García received her Ph.D. in Physical Chemistry (Cum Laude) from the University of Salamanca (Spain) in 2013.
+She then joined the Istituto Italiano di Tecnologia (Italy) under the Graphene Flagship project, where she worked for nearly six years on modulating the optoelectronic properties of various materials, including nanocrystals, two-dimensional materials, and hybrid metal-halide perovskites, through chemical design and surface functionalization strategies for their integration into solar cells, photodetectors, and memory devices.
+In 2020, she moved to CIC nanoGUNE BRTA as a research fellow and was awarded the Ikerbasque Research and Ramón y Cajal fellowships.
+In January 2026, she joined the Materials Physics Center as a CSIC tenured scientist.
+There, she leads a research line developing and studying tailor-made low-dimensional materials using Raman and photoluminescence spectroscopy techniques to select desired optical and magnetic properties for integration into optoelectronic and spintronic devices.

 Agustín is experienced in the optical design, fabrication and characterization of large area photonic architectures that can be easily implemented in emerging optoelectronic devices to improve their performance.
 His group specializes in soft nanoimprinting lithography, which offers an inexpensive and simple pathway to exploit the optical properties of nanophotonic structures with unconventional materials and devices.